Staff

 Dr. Alisha Pollastri

-Alisha R. Pollastri, Ph.D., is Director of Research and Evaluation at Think:Kids.
+Alisha R. Pollastri, Ph.D., is a Research Advisor to Think:Kids.
 For the last decade, Dr. Pollastri’s research has focused on the identification of neurobiological, social, and environmental factors that contribute to disruptive behaviors, particularly in children.
-At Think:Kids, Dr. Pollastri is responsible for evaluating how, and for whom, Collaborative Problem Solving works best as she strives to promote a clearer understanding of kids with challenging behavior and to improve child outcomes.

 Dr. Pollastri earned her doctorate in clinical psychology at Clark University and completed a clinical internship in community and school-based mental health at South Shore Mental Health Inc. She completed a post-doctoral fellowship in the Psychiatric and Neurodevelopmental Genetics Unit at Massachusetts General Hospital and Harvard Medical School.